etomuc/CPC6128_iRAM-1088/README.md

 The hardware differences are minimal:

-* Use 2 SMD SRAMs AS6C4008 SOP32 (instead of 1 DIP SRAM)
+* Use 2 SMD SRAMs AS6C4008 SOP32 instead of 1 DIP SRAM (buy from trusted sellers only and avoid cheap sources as you can only test them after soldering unless you have special equipment)
 * One more capacitor 100nF

 ## Building the iRAM/1088